HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Related Works

 \section{Related Works}

 The existing solutions for quantized convolution processing rely on the quantized multiply and accumulation support of the underlying processing units.
-These solutions can be classified into two categories: 1) solutions with dedicated hardware architecture for quantized/low-precision arithmetic and 2) solutions that rely on optimized software library to utilize the existing processing units more efficiently, as shown in Table~\ref{tab:lowbitprocessing}.
-Note that although modern General Purpose Processors (GPP) equipped with SIMD floating point processing units can also support certain low-bitwidth data processing, they belong to the software library category because the processing units can also be used for other general arithmetic operations, i.e., AVX2 in X86\_64 CPUs and SSE in ARM processors.
-To support generality, in this work, we will only focus on the main computing structure such as the Arithmetic and Logic unit (ALU) or the multiplier in the CPU or FPGA DSP instead of dedicated accelerator architecture.
+These solutions can be classified into two categories: 1) solutions with dedicated hardware architecture for quantized/low-precision arithmetic and 2) solutions that rely on optimized software libraries to utilize the existing processing units more efficiently.
+Note that although modern General Purpose Processors (GPP) equipped with Single Instruction Multiple Data (SIMD) floating point processing units can also support certain low-bitwidth data processing, they belong to the software library category because the processing units can also be used for other general arithmetic operations, i.e., AVX2 in X86\_64 CPUs and SSE in ARM processors.
+To support generality, in this work, we will only focus on the main computing structure, such as the Arithmetic and Logic unit (ALU) or the multiplier in the CPU or FPGA DSP, instead of dedicated hardware architectures.